How to become a cardiac nurse

 Progressive care unit (PCU)

 PCU is often used interchangeably with step-down at some hospitals, while at others it represents a distinct unit type.
-The CMS definition of a PCU references patients who require “less intensive” monitoring than ICU but more than a general ward — in practice, PCU nursing is very similar to step-down nursing.
+There is no single national definition: AACN’s own review of progressive care units found wide variation in what hospitals call a PCU, what acuity they admit, and which interventions they permit, which is why two PCUs in the same city can look nothing alike.
+In practice, PCU nursing is very similar to step-down nursing.
 Some PCUs manage patients on continuous IV cardiac drips (heparin, diltiazem, amiodarone) that wouldn’t be permitted on a general medical floor.

 Cardiac telemetry floor